bardyaxy/Restaurants-/README.md

 closed status in addition to the list of cuisines.

 Ensure the `dela.sqlite` database exists (created by `refresh_restaurants.py`) and that `YELP_API_KEY` is set before running.
-If either is missing the script exits with a message explaining what is required.
+Without the key the refresh command will skip enrichment unless you pass `--no-yelp`.

 Set `YELP_DEBUG=1` to print debug information about failed lookups, including all Yelp candidate names returned for each query.